 Nafshi offers inspiring programing that integrates Jewish and holistic principles to enhance emotional, physical, intellectual and spiritual wellness.

 "Nafshi" is a Hebrew word that literally translates as "My Soul,"

 and can also be understood as "My Holistic Self."

 Our programs offer a safe and warm space for Jews of all backgrounds and affiliations to infuse their lives with joy and meaning, and gain tools to help overcome everyday challenges.

 Our small communities connect people in authentic relationships that lead to personal growth and development.
 Community members support and encourage one another to harness the strength needed to make positive changes.

 Find Community.
 Create Connection.

-Nafshi's goal is to help make these contemporary and millennia-old gems accessible to the entire Jewish community in warm and caring circles of community.
-In so doing, I hope and pray that together we will grow to reach greater and greater levels of self-awareness, inner contentment, and holistic consciousness.
+I play guitar and basketball (usually not at the same time), and enjoy music, meditation, and a soulful Kabbalat Shabbat.
+Nafshi's goal is to help make contemporary and millennia-old gems of Torah wisdom accessible to the entire Jewish community in warm and caring circles of community.
+I hope and pray that together we will grow to reach greater and greater levels of self-awareness, inner contentment, and holistic consciousness.